pfheatwole/thesis/source/paraglider_systems.rst

 ..
 This chapter defines two things:

-   1. *system dynamics* combine the paraglider components into a composite system model
+   1. *system dynamics* combine the component models into a system model

    2. *state dynamics* choose a set of state variables and define their dynamics in terms of the *system dynamics*